All Episodes

 Okay.

-Sunday night, 60 minutes, beats all right, the Trump press conference.
+Sunday night, 60 minutes, beats, all right, the Trump press conference.

 Never should have happened.

-Wasn't that good a broadcast?
+It wasn't that good a broadcast.

 I watched it.